The Autocomplete widget is a text input that allow to quickly find and filter values from a list of resources.

 - expandButton to show a button that opens the whole list of suggestions.
 A sample is available in the previous paragraph.

 - spellCheck to enable/disable native spell check from the browser.
 Note that some old browsers don't support spell check, something visually similar can be obtained using sclass underlineError.

 - suggestionsTemplate to provide a different template for the list of options.
 This gives you the maximum flexibility.

 This sample uses a custom resource handler that extends from LCResourceHandler and uses also a customized suggestions template in order to display spellcheck suggestions.
 Try typing fraance or any other country doubling its third letter and you'll see spellcheck in action.

 The second AutoComplete in the previous samples uses the sclass underlineError to change the style of a field in error.

-- preselect allows to modify the way options are highlighted when typing.
+preselect: it allows to modify the way suggestions are highlighted and selected when typing.

 - onchange: called when the value in the field changes.
 Changes are not immediate as you type, but happens when you leave the field, after a blur or after selecting one of the options.